stm32duino/wiki_contrib/_dev/How-to-debug.md

 [[/img/OCDConfig.png|alt="OpenOCD-config"]]

+> [!IMPORTANT]
-[[/img/Important-icon.png|alt="ImportantIcon"]] Do not forget to replace the config files with the version of the board you are using.
+>  Do not forget to replace the config files with the version of the board you are using.

 #### 3.2.1 Setting up GDB